 Germany has become a reliable supporter of SRH/FP for all in the international arena.
 In 2018, Germany joined the SheDecides Initiative.
 During the Nairobi Summit in 2019, Germany further demonstrated its political and financial commitment to realising SRHR of all.
 As part of the 25th anniversary commemoration of the Beijing Declaration and Platform for Action in 2020 and within the framework of the “Generation Equality”, Germany announced to co-lead the Global Action Coalition on Economic Justice and Rights.
 This is a five-year commitment to contribute to accelerated progress on gender equality.

 - Here you can find Germany’s commitments during the Nairobi Summit (2019)

 - Here you can find more information on Germany’s policies, programmes and projects in the health sector.

-- Fact Sheet on the BMZ Initiative on Rights-based Family Planning and Maternal Health
+- Progress Update on the BMZ Initiative on Rights-based Family Planning and Maternal Health (2016)

 - European Institutions